mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 # [AC Optimal Power Flow](@id ACOptimalPowerFlowManual)
-JuliaGrid utilizes the [JuMP](https://jump.dev/JuMP.jl/stable/) package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
+JuliaGrid uses the [JuMP](https://jump.dev/JuMP.jl/stable/) package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
 As a result, JuliaGrid supports popular [solvers](https://jump.dev/JuMP.jl/stable/packages/solvers/) mentioned in the JuMP documentation to solve the optimization problem.

-To perform the AC optimal power flow, we first need to have the `PowerSystem` type that has been created with the AC model.
+Performing AC optimal power flow first requires the `PowerSystem` type that has been created with the AC model.
 After that, create the `AcOptimalPowerFlow` type to establish the AC optimal power flow framework using the function:
 * [`acOptimalPowerFlow`](@ref acOptimalPowerFlow).

 ---